fhstp/SecureAI/README.md

   organization={IEEE}
 }

 As we strive to enhance this guide for future use, as well as adopt any changes in technology and/or legislation, we are very happy for feedback on the procurement guide.
-Please contact us via email, either using one of our author's email addresses, or secureAI@fhstp.ac.at.
+Please contact us via email, either using one of our author's email addresses, or secureAI(at)fhstp.ac.at.

 Thank you and best regards,
 the authors